 Most grants range from $5,000 to $25,000 and the current Grant Summary is posted to the Decorative Arts Society website.

-The Grant Application is posted on the website each year on December 1 and is available HERE.
-Applications are due February 15, at which time the application window closes.
+The Grant Application is posted on the website each year on December 1st and is due no later than February 15, at which time the application window closes.
 Recipients are announced in May and grants are distributed in June.